Michellinian/CS-unit-2/README.md

 4. Clients should be able to delete their mistakes

 By checking on these criterias, we can see how successful our english input system is.
+Here are general stepsi in creating the system:

-Step 1: Ideating how the input system would work
+1. Ideating how the input system would work

-Step 2: Select the option, that best fits the needs of our clients
+2. Select the option, that best fits the needs of our clients

-Step 3: Create the actual program by coding
+3. Create the actual program by coding

 **Step 1: Ideation**